Zippa-di-do-dah, the bobble cardigan is blocked!

 The only handmade Christmas present I made this year:

-1. Although I can converse with others and although I do have something of a social life, I’m truly an extreme introvert.
+This is obviously from one of those felt ornament kits.
+I know they're a bit ticky-tacky but my friend loves Winnie the Pooh so I think they'll go over OK.
+I guess she can always hang them on the back of the tree!1.
+Although I can converse with others and although I do have something of a social life, I’m truly an extreme introvert.
 I just need A LOT of time to myself and I tend to feel drained after social events.

 2. My strangest phobia is probably my fear of water.
 When I say this, people always hold a glass of water up and are like, “oooh, does this scare you?”
 But it’s fear of large bodies of water.
 I’ve had minor panic attacks from swimming in lakes and I absolutely refuse to go in the ocean unless it’s very, very calm.
 I think this started when I was about 5 and I went to a day camp that had an indoor pool (this was when we lived in the city), which I was terrified of.
 I would try begging off, playing sick, anything to keep me from having to swim but they would always make me go in anyway!
 Mean camp counselors!
 By the time I was 8 or 9 I was still with the guppy group (or the “rocks” as my father called them), and I don’t think I learned to dive until I was about 13.
 On a positive note, I’ve worked on this problem in more recent years and I’m much less afraid of water than I once was.